Rehearsals resume on Tuesday, January 22

 We enjoy making music together, and we wish to serve the community.

-If you are interested in joining us, we welcome guests at our rehearsals.
+If you are interested in joining us, we welcome guests to our rehearsals.

-Contact our conductor directly at firstname.lastname@example.org if you would like to stop in.
+Contact our conductor at email@example.com if you would like to stop in.

 During the school year, we rehearse on almost every Tuesday evening at 7:30 in the